America (Simon & Garfunkel song): Composition

 The song opens, on Bookends, with a crossfade from "Save the Life of My Child".
 (This effect is not present on the single versions, which begin with a "clean" open.)
 The song follows two young lovers – "an apparently impromptu romantic traveling alliance" – who set out "to look for America."
 The lyrics mention Saginaw, Michigan, with the narrator seemingly having left the town to seek "his fortunes elsewhere".
 The narrator's companion, Kathy, is a reference to Chitty, linking the song autobiographically to the earlier Simon and Garfunkel hit "Homeward Bound", and to "Kathy's Song", a love song from a previous album, Sounds of Silence.

 The narrator spends four days hitchhiking from Saginaw to join Kathy in Pittsburgh, where together they board a Greyhound bus to continue the journey.
+For the trip, they purchase cigarettes and Mrs. Wagner's Pies.
 The narrator begins with a lighthearted and optimistic outlook ("Let us be lovers, we'll marry our fortunes together") that fades over the course of the song.
 To pass time, he and Kathy play games and try to guess the backgrounds of their fellow passengers.
 Over the course of their journey, they smoke all their cigarettes.
 Kathy reads a magazine before falling asleep, leaving the narrator awake to reflect on the meaning of the journey alone.
 In the final verse, the narrator is able to speak his true emotions to Kathy, now that she is sleeping and cannot hear or answer.
 "I'm empty and aching and I don't know why" captures the longing and angst of the 1960s in nine simple words.

-The narrator then stares out the window "counting the cars on the New Jersey Turnpike".
+The narrator then stares out the window "counting the cars on the New Jersey Turnpike."
 Many other empty, aching, and lost souls are on the highway, each on their own journey alone even if someone is traveling with them.
 The soaring harmony lines and crashing cymbals create a powerful and poignant end to the song's final verse: "They've all come to look for America."
 Pete Fornatale interprets this lyric as a "metaphor to remind us all of the lost souls wandering the highways and byways of mid-sixties America, struggling to navigate the rapids of despair and hope, optimism and disillusionment."